 Verizon also offers pay-as-you-go pricing for international travel.
 You’ll pay 99 cents per minute in Canada and Mexico and $2.99 per minute in other countries for voice service.
 (Talk rates fall to $1.79 per minute in 140 countries with monthly pricing.)
 Each text message you send will cost you 50 cents, and each received text will set you back 5 cents.
 Your data will be charged at a rate of $2.05 per megabyte no matter where you are.

 Going on a cruise?
 Verizon charges $2.99 per minute for voice and 50 cents for every sent text message.
 You’ll pay 5 cents per message received.

 AT&T also comes with varied international pricing depending on where you want to go.
-If you’re heading to Mexico or Canada, for instance, AT&T already covers all of your voice, data and text with its Unlimited Plus and Unlimited Choice plans; you won’t incur additional charges.
+If you’re heading to Mexico or Canada, for instance, AT&T already covers all of your voice, data and text with its Unlimited & More and Unlimited & More Premium plans; you won’t incur additional charges.
 If you’re still on a tiered data plan with AT&T, you’ll pay $10 per day for unlimited talk and text in Mexico and Canada.
 Data will be governed by your plan’s monthly allowance.

 If you’re off to Europe, the Caribbean, Latin America or the Asia Pacific region on a short jaunt, AT&T recommends its $10-a-day International Day Pass, which comes with unlimited talk and text and data governed by your plan.
 (Note that each device you take overseas will need its own Day Pass.)
 That service is available in 100-plus countries.